 The Corporation has cash balances and no interest-bearing debt.
-The Corporation's current policy is to invest excess cash in investment-grade short-term deposit certificates or or money market funds issued by its banking institutions.
+The Corporation's current policy is to invest excess cash in money market funds.
 The Corporation periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.